-- If no reliability or market power issue identified, the generator can retire as soon as practicable. - Black start resources will forfeit a maximum of 1 year of revenues per existing tariff.
+- If no reliability or market power issue identified, the generator can retire as soon as practicable - Black Start Units forego any future Black Start revenues per the PJM Tariff.
 If the unit is a black start resource, PJM will identify feasible alternative sites, and request tariff based bids to replace black start.
 A bid to re-power (improve) existing resource will be considered.
 The lowest cost replacement black start resource will be selected.

-Reliability or Market Power Issue Identified
+Reliability Issue(s) Identified

 - PJM will notify the Generation Owner, or its designated agent, within 30 days of the deactivation request if a reliability issue has been identified.
-This notice will include the specific reliability impact resulting from the proposed deactivation of the unit, as well as an initial estimate of the period of time it will take to complete the Transmission upgrades necessary to alleviate reliability impact - Within 60 days of the original deactivation request, the Generation Owner or designated agent, will provide PJM with an update estimate of any project cost and the period of time for which the unit would be required to be out of service for repairs, if any, that would be required to keep the unit in, or return the unit to, operation. - Within 75 days of the original deactivation request, PJM will provide an updated estimate of the period of time it will take to complete the Transmission upgrades necessary to alleviate reliability impact - Within 90 days of initial deactivation request, PJM will inform the Generation Owner, or designated agent, and post on its web site full details of the transmission upgrades that will be required in order to allow the unit to deactivate. - Black start resources will forfeit a maximum of 1 year of revenues per existing tariff.
-If the unit is a black start resource, PJM will identify feasible alternative sites, and request tariff based bids to replace black start.
+This notice will include the specific reliability impact resulting from the proposed deactivation of the unit, as well as an initial estimate of the period of time it will take to complete the Transmission upgrades necessary to alleviate reliability impact - Within 60 days of Deactivation Notice, Generation Owner or designated agent will notify PJM of decision to continue to operate.
+If continuing to operate, the notice must include an estimate of investment costs and outage time to complete. - Within 75 days of the original deactivation request, PJM will provide an updated estimate of the period of time it will take to complete the Transmission upgrades necessary to alleviate reliability impact - Within 90 days of initial deactivation request, PJM will inform the Generation Owner, or designated agent, and post on its web site full details of the transmission upgrades that will be required in order to allow the unit to deactivate. - BlackStart Units will forego any future BlackStart revenues per the PJM Tariff.
+If the unit is a black start resource, PJM will identify feasible alternative sites, and request tariff based bids to replace blackstart.
 A bid to re-power (improve) existing resource will be considered.
-The lowest cost replacement black start resource will be selected.
+The lowest cost replacement blackstart resource will be selected.